processing/art-plus-code/_curriculum/01-01_Intro.md

 ## Timeline
 This project will take approximately two to three 45minute sessions:
-1. Discussing artists and line, Warm-up Exercises, Introduction to P5JS (Step A1)
+1. Discussing artists and line, Warm-up Exercises, Introduction to P5JS
-2. Creating a drawing tool (A2 - A3), Extending the tool (A4)
+2. Creating a drawing tool, Extending the tool
-3. Finishing the tool (A4), Using the Tool & Sharing Out (Assessment)
+3. Finishing the tool, Using the Tool & Sharing Out (Assessment)

 ### Warm-Up Exercises